 I have crystal finials on my rods because they work with the glam feel of my living room, but nine times out of ten, I will choose a simple ball finial.
 I’m not usually looking to draw attention to the finials, although a lot depends on the way the interior is decorated and how important the window treatments are to the final look and feel of the room.

 Which rods are the most timeless?
 Go for simple and slim, and your rods will look timeless.
 Go flashy, chunky, and attention-grabbing, and they’ll be as trendy as anything else in your house that can be described the same way.
 (Did you really think I would say anything other than “simple”?)

 Curtain Rod Material

 I always use metal over wooden rods.
 Little-known fact is that wooden ones have to be turned occasionally so they don’t bow, and really, do you want to add that task to your to-do list?
 Neither do I.

-In a house I'm decorating right now, we have introduced brass pendants in a kitchen that adjoins the living room.
+In a house I recently decorated, we introduced brass pendants in a kitchen that adjoins the living room.
 The two spaces are separate enough to allow for different rods and drapery treatments, so we will install gold rods in the kitchen to repeat the colour of the pendants, and espresso rods in the living room to repeat the colours of the floor and millwork.

-If you are selecting rods for your home, make sure you read this post on measuring.
-So many people get this piece wrong, and it ruins the final effect.
+If you are selecting curtain rods for your home, make sure you read this post on how to measure for a curtain rod.
+So many people get this part wrong, and it ruins the final effect.

-So tell me about the drapery rods in your home.
+I’d love to know about the drapery rods in your home.
 What do they relate to?
-Please share; I'm sure you'll have ideas I haven't covered here!
+Please share!
+I’m sure you’ll have ideas I haven’t covered here!